mangucletus/Bash-Scripting_File-Management/7-file-sync-utility/README.md

-# File Sync Utility Documentation
+# File Sync Utility

 ## Overview

-The **File Sync Utility** is a robust Bash script for **bidirectional (two-way) synchronization** of files between two directories.
+The **File Sync Utility** is a detailed Bash script for **bidirectional (two-way) synchronization** of files between two directories.
 It ensures both folders reflect the latest changes, propagates updates in both directions, and handles conflicts with backup and user intervention.
 The script is designed for reliability, transparency, and safety, with detailed logging, dry-run, and force modes.

 ---